- About LES

 Lesley Millar-Nicholson, has been the Director of MIT Technology Licensing Office (TLO) since July 2016.
 She leads a team of professional staff managing the intellectual assets and technology transfer process for MIT's inventions.
 Located in Kendall Square the TLO is responsible for engagement with faculty, staff and students and for the efficient and effective transfer of IP into the market place to ensure impact in society.
 Working with MIT startup companies, VC's and corporate partners the team manage over 800 inventions a year from the MIT and Lincoln Lab campuses.
 The MIT portfolio includes over 2500 issued US patents, 1,000 active licenses with over 400 yielding revenue.
 The TLO is an integral part of the MIT innovation ecosystem working closely with the Industrial Liaison Program, Office of Sponsored Programs, the Deshpande Center, Sandbox Innovation Fund Program, Venture Mentoring Service, Martin Trust Entrepreneurship Center, MIT Innovation Initiative and many other programs and centers established to harness the amazing innovations from MIT faculty, students and staff.
 Prior to arriving in Cambridge Ms. Millar-Nicholson had served for ten years as Director of the Office of Technology Management (OTM) at the University of Illinois, Urbana/Champaign.
 Ms. Millar-Nicholson is the Immediate Past President of the Board of Governors of Certified Licensing Professionals Inc, (CLP Inc.), an active member of AUTM and the Licensing Executive Society.
 A native of Scotland, Ms. Millar-Nicholson has a B.Ed., M.Ed, MBA and is a Certified Licensing Professional.

-Mike Pellegrino is the Founder and President of Pellegrino & Associates, LLC (P&A), a boutique intellectual property (IP) valuation firm.
+Mike Pellegrino currently serves as Treasurer on the LES Board of Directors and is the Founder and President of Pellegrino & Associates, LLC (P&A), a boutique intellectual property (IP) valuation firm.
 He has significant experience valuing patents and other forms of intellectual property, establishing royalty rates, and evaluating businesses.
 His company engagements number more than 400 for more than 200 clients, ranging from Fortune 100 companies like IBM, GE, State Farm, Liberty Mutual, American Express, and Lockheed Martin to startups.
 Judges, attorneys, and government entities such as the IRS and the SEC have widely accepted his work product.
-Courts at the state and federal level, tax jurisdictions, and arbitration panels have accepted Mike's work for issues including bankruptcy valuations, estate tax valuations, copyright infringement claims, trade secret misappropriation claims, patent infringement claims, breach of contract claims and others.
-One North Carolina court stated that Mike's work is "clearly in the mainstream of IP valuation methodologies" and that his qualifications were "outstanding."
+Courts at the state and federal level, tax jurisdictions, and arbitration panels have accepted Mike’s work for issues including bankruptcy valuations, estate tax valuations, copyright infringement claims, trade secret misappropriation claims, patent infringement claims, breach of contract claims and others.
+One North Carolina court stated that Mike’s work is “clearly in the mainstream of IP valuation methodologies” and that his qualifications were “outstanding.”

 Mike’s experience positions him as a market leader in intangible asset valuation.
 He is the author of first and second editions of BVR’s Guide to Intellectual Property Valuation, selling more than 700 books to a variety of customers including attorneys, tech transfer officers, business valuation firms, competing IP valuation firms, and more.
 In addition, his finance- and software-related articles appear in internationally and nationally recognized outlets, such as IAM Magazine, CFO Magazine, MSNBC.com, FoxNews.com, and others.
 Mike has had the pleasure of teaching thousands of people about valuations.
 Various venues around the globe, including law firms, universities, accounting firms, appraisal firms, valuation firms, state bar associations, and other organizations, frequently request his expertise at speaking engagements regarding intangible asset valuations and the tax effects of embedded application software and intellectual property.